 How is data submitted?

-Data is submitted via STATS-Link by manually entering data, uploading your instrument output file or importing our Excel input forms.
+Data can be submitted via STATS-Link by manually entering data, uploading your instrument output file or importing your data in our Excel input forms.

-What do the Exclusion Limit Low and Exclusion Limit High indicate on the data entry screen?
+What do Exclusion Limit Low and Exclusion Limit High indicate on the data entry screen?

-The Exclusion limits indicate the lowest and highest values determined by values that are two times the published assay range for each parameter and instrument.
+Exclusion limits are two times the published assay range for each parameter and instrument.
 Data submitted to STATS-Link that is outside of the Exclusion limits will be flagged in aqua highlight and will not be included in data calculations.
-If daily data is submitted, any values that were determined to be outliers will be listed with a horizontal strike-through (e.g.,
+If daily data is submitted, any values that are determined to be outliers will be listed with a horizontal strike-through (e.g.,